kumar-vipin/react-webpack-babel/README.md

 # react-webpack-babel
-Setup react using webpack and babel
+Setup React using webpack and babel